Mining in ancient Rome: Lead

 Roman mines supplied the empire with its currency.
 The production of currency was correlated with a significantly increased amount of lead.
 During periods of stability and high coin production, there was a high amount of lead production.
 However, during periods of crisis, such as the fall of the Roman Republic there was a decreased rate of coin production, and therefore a reduced rate of lead production.
 Lead was also used to make water pipes and bullae.
 The high amounts of lead in ancient Rome led to concurrently high amounts of lead poisoning.

 Metals and stone

 Metals were used as a medicine for diseases such as sarcomas, rashes, and leprosy.
 They could also be used as a deodorant.
 Alumen was a liquid substance used to bind dyes to fabrics, making it one of the most popular and effective tools for painting.
-Roman surgeons also applied alum to wounds to heal them.
-This method worked because it would dry the wounds and draw the tissues together, allowing them to heal easier.
+Roman surgeons also applied alum to wounds, since it dried tissues and caused them to draw together, allowing for easier healing.
 Aluminum was also mixed with water to create cement.
 Most stone was produced locally as it was typically expensive to transport.
 According to the writer Vitruvius Roman quarries produced many varieties of stone, including red and black tufa, as well as white or soft stone.
 The material quarries produced was used in construction.